Everest High Pass Trek

 • Max.
 Altitude3440

 The trail takes you to Tashinga and descends steeply to Dudh Koshi.
-Crossing the river, we reach Phunki Tenga (3,250 m) and further ascend through lush forests of rhododendron, pine, fir & juniper to Tengboche village.
+Crossing the river, we reach Phunki Tenga (3,250 m) and ascend through lush rhododendron, pine, fir & juniper forests to Tengboche village.

 • MealsB, L, D